 Component Level Scores

-For the Connectivity Component, the three health index scores are combined to create a mean (average) overall component health score.
+For the Connectivity Component, three health index scores are combined to create an average overall component health score.

 The combined three connectivity index scores reveal a pattern of low scores in the Minnesota and Red River basins with higher scores in extreme northern Minnesota.
 Very low Terrestrial Habitat Connectivity scores appear to drive that result.